jboss-developer/jboss-brms-quickstarts/README.md

 Import the BRMS Repository
 --------------------------

-1. Make sure you have started the JBoss EAP Server as decribed above.
+1. Make sure you have started the JBoss EAP Server as described above.

 2. Navigate to <http://localhost:8080/business-central> in a web browser.